SecureIdentityAlliance/osia/src/doc/functional-specifications.rst

 -------

-.. py:function:: getScannedDocument(UIN,type)
+.. py:function:: getDocument(UINs,documentType,format)

-    Retrieve in an unstructured format (PDF, image) a document such as a marriage certificate.
+    Retrieve in a selected format (PDF, image, ...) a document such as a marriage certificate.

-    :param list[str] UIN: The list of UIN for the persons concerned by the document
+    :param list[str] UIN: The list of UINs for the persons concerned by the document
-    :parent str type: The type of document
+    :param str documentType: The type of document (birth certificate, etc.)
+    :param str format: The format of the returned/requested document
-    :return: a list of buffers for the requested document
+    :return: The list of the requested documents

 This service is synchronous.
 It can be used to get the documents for a person.

 .. uml::
-    :caption: getScannedDocument
+    :caption: getDocument

     !include "skin.iwsd"
     hide footbox